mk12/sicp/notes/lecture.md

 ### Points and line segments

 - We could also use pairs to represent points on a plane.
-- The constructor and accessors could use `cons`, `car`, and `cdr`, just like in the rational number system.
+The constructor and accessors could use `cons`, `car`, and `cdr`, just like in the rational number system.
-- We could use points (or vectors) as a building block to make line segments.
-This would be a multi-layered system.
+- We could use points as a building block to make line segments.
-- Segments, vectors, and pairs are all separated.
+- Now we have a multi-layered system: segments, points, and pairs are all separated.
 - Without data abstraction, the procedure for calculating the length of a line segment is very hard to read; worse, it locks you into decisions about representation.
 - `cons` can combine anything, not just numbers.
-With line segments, we combine two pairs.
+With line segments, we combine pairs.
 - _Closure_ means we can make pairs of pairs, not just pairs of numbers.
-We say that the means of combinations closes over the things that it makes.
+We say that the means of combination _closes over_ the things that it makes.

 ## Part 4

 ### Abstract data and contracts

-- We've done a few simple examples.
-Now we're going to talk about what it _means_, which is much harder.
+- We've done a few  examples.
+Now we're going to discuss what it _means_---much harder.
-- At the beginning, we assumed the constructors and selectors for rational numbers existed (without knowing about pairs).
+- Earlier, we assumed the constructors and selectors for rational numbers existed (without knowing about pairs).
 - We had defined a rational number representation in terms of _abstract data_.
-- There's a way of saying whether three procedures are suitable as a basis for rational number representation.
 - We had a contract that the procedures have to fulfill: given a rational number `x` created with `(make-rat n d)`, we must have `(= (/ (numer x) (denom x)) (/ n d))`.
+- This tells us whether three procedures are suitable as a basis for rational numbers.

 ### Implementation of pairs

 - Rational numbers _really_ are just this contract, this axiom.
 - They might be realized as pairs in a particular implementation, but that has nothing to do with what pairs really are.
-- Pairs are the same: they happen to satisfy the contract that `(car (cons x y))` is `x` and `(cdr (cons x y))` is `y`.
+- Pairs are similar: they happen to satisfy the contract that `(car (cons x y))` is `x` and `(cdr (cons x y))` is `y`.
 - We can implement pairs with procedures.
 We don't even need special primitives---all we need are lambdas:

 ```